ADefWebserver/MonacoRazor/README.md

 ## Usage

-Below is a list of all the options available on the Text Editor.
+Below is a list of all the options available on the Editor.

 **Properties**